Disordered quantum critical fixed points from holography: Details of holographic models

 For a relevant operator, the no alternate quantization condition translates into $z>\theta$.
 As seen in the main text, this leads to a definite increase of $z$ under renormalization.
 Since $B_0$ is a fixed coefficient, we can determine it using the disorder-free critical point with the scaling exponents $z$ and $\theta$, and we have

 Substituting \eqref{eq:psi} into \eqref{eq:bulkEOM}, we can then solve for $\tilde z$ and $\tilde \theta$.
 As mentioned in the main text, it is enough to solve the disorder-averaged bulk equations of motion.
-To this end, we list useful expressions of disorder-averaged scalar fields in the $r\Lambda\gg 1$ limit:
+To this end, we list useful expressions of disorder-averaged scalar fields.
+The full non-perturbative expressions are given by

 where